mayflower-tech/natuerlich/docs/getting-started.md

 ## Next Up

-With this bare-bones setup you are ready to use all features **natuerlich** has to offer.
-The following list contains a unordered list of features and their documentation.
+With this bare-bones setup, you are ready to use all features **natuerlich** has to offer.
+The following list contains an unordered list of features and their documentation.

 - [Interaction with Objects](./object-interaction.md) - build interactions with objects
 - [Interaction with Koestlich](./koestlich-interaction.md) - build interactive 3D UIs